Dotnet to Fidelity Concurrency

 return transformed

-}But beneath the surface?
-That’s where everything changes.
-Instead of relying on the CLR’s thread pool and garbage collector, Fidelity compiles your async code directly to native machine code through MLIR’s progressive lowering pipeline, preserving semantic structure at each transformation pass until it reaches LLVM and ultimately the target hardware.
+Beneath the surface, the design takes a different course.
+Instead of relying on the CLR’s thread pool and garbage collector, our Fidelity framework is designed to compile async code directly to native machine code through the MLIR progressive lowering pipeline, preserving semantic structure at each transformation pass until it reaches LLVM and the target hardware.

 This compilation approach shares philosophical ground with Rust’s zero-cost async, which also compiles to state machines without runtime overhead.
 Both Rust and Fidelity reject the managed runtime model in favor of compile-time transformation.
 However, the two approaches start from different foundations and consequently solve different problems well.
 Rust’s async builds on its ownership model, providing memory safety but requiring careful attention to lifetimes across await points.
 Fidelity’s async builds on delimited continuations, making control flow structure explicit in the semantic graph.
 Neither approach is universally superior; they represent different design tradeoffs that continue to evolve as both ecosystems mature.